jaredlander/CBS2018Fall/README.md

 <!-- ``` -->

-After running this code you will be in an RStudio Project called LearningR.
+After running this code you will be in an RStudio Project called CBS2018Fall.
 You can see this in the top right of RStudio (the name in the image may be different).

 ![](images/ProjectCorner.png)<!-- -->